hannahrim/COVID-19_Readiness_and_Response/README.md

 We created classes from the data; we dropped the outcome variable 'prep2' from the dataframe (y) and the remaining variables were labeled X.  We trained the model using from  train_test_split from sklearn.model_selection using the default 75%/25% split.
 We ran a logistric regression model using scipy.

 We ran into problems of convergence and needed to scale the data using the "tandardScaler from sklearn.preprocessing.
 After scaling the the outcome variable we had to convert the data type from float to integer in order to run the model successfully.
 We had a very small minority class (i.e. facility is prepared) and needed to oversample to boost the ability to make predictions.
 We tried random and SMOTE for oversampling, and SMOTEENN for combination sampling, though there was no appreciable difference in performance among the different methods.
 We varied predictors to find the optimum set which provided the highest predictive value.
+We calculated a balanced accuracy score using balanced_accuracy_score from sklearn.metrics.
+We calculated an imbalanced classification matrix to show accuracy, precision, recall, and F1 scores for the minority and majority classes using classification_report_imbalanced from imblearn.metrics.

 ## Final Results

 ![Final Results](final-results.jpg)